 How to Stop Wasting Food (A Realistic Guide for Busy People)

-Tired of throwing away food you forgot about?
-Here are 7 realistic ways to reduce food waste at home — no guilt trips, just stuff that actually works.
+The average family throws away between $1,500 and $2,000 worth of food every year.
+Here are 7 realistic ways to cut that down, no guilt trips, just stuff that actually works.

 Be honest: how many times have you pulled a sad, slimy bag of spinach out of the fridge and whispered “I had such plans for you” before tossing it in the bin?
-If the answer is “more than I’d like to admit,” welcome — you’re in very good company.
+If the answer is “more than I’d like to admit,” welcome, you’re in very good company.

 But here’s the thing: most food waste isn’t because you’re careless or lazy.
 It’s because life is busy, kitchens are chaotic, and nobody taught us how to actually manage a pantry.
-So let’s fix that — no judgment, no guilt, just practical stuff that works in real life.
+So let’s fix that, no judgment, no guilt, just practical stuff that works in real life.

 Why We Waste So Much Food (It’s Not Just You)